This page exists for one reason: buyers should not have to click through nine pages just to figure out whether Domain Methods is roughly in range.

 Do you bill hourly?

-No. Domain Methods uses fixed-fee pricing with clear deliverables.
+For scoping and implementation, Domain Methods uses fixed-fee pricing with clear deliverables — not open-ended hourly billing.

 If a situation is too fuzzy to scope responsibly, that is usually a sign to start with a diagnostic or translation sprint first.